gsioteam/EMPromise/README.md

 ```

-`forEach` function only alloc one Promise object, the efficiency is 10x that of iterator by `then` function.
+`forEach` function only alloc one Promise object, the efficiency is 10x faster than the efficiency of iterating by `then` function.

 ## Synchronized Task